 2. Factor Four Live Energy Data

-If the energy is data is not available from the Factor Four EMS as described above (e.g. the server is not available), you can also get it from the pre-loaded xls sheet found below.
+If the energy is data is not available from the above dashboard (e.g. the server is not available), you can also get it from the pre-loaded xls sheet found below.

 3. Factor Four Remote Access to Building Automation System (BAS) and Archived Data (trend logs)